 But under most circumstances, performance management does not really involve disciplinary action.
 That’s like few and far between.
 But those are the cases that everybody thinks of.

-So, everyone has a lot of anxiety.
+Everyone has a lot of anxiety.
 They head into these meetings.
 They’ve got that pit in their stomach that just doesn’t feel good.
 The managers very often forget about something great that happened eight months ago that the employee is just waiting to be recognized for.
 It just doesn’t work out well.
 That’s kind of the problem that we’re faced with right now.

 Is it broken?
 In many cases the answer’s yes.
-Sometimes organizations – libraries will design their performance appraisals to tie directly into the strategic plan, or some goal that the individual’s working on.
+Sometimes organizations—libraries will design their performance appraisals to tie directly into the strategic plan, or some goal that the individual’s working on.
 That’s great.
 But at the same time it doesn’t take away some of those other problems, or problematic situations that we just described.
 That’s why you get so many people calling in sick on performance appraisal day.

-Right, and that’s what we’re hoping for, a positive difference both for staff, for the public, and in everything we do in libraries.
+Question #4: Right, and that’s what we’re hoping for, a positive difference both for staff, for the public, and in everything we do in libraries.
 I know you do a lot of work on what can replace traditional performance management.
 Do you want to talk about that a little bit?
 07:07

-The traditional approach…I’ve seen a lot of them.
+The traditional approach—I’ve seen a lot of them.
 I’m sure your listeners have seen all kinds of different versions of this, but fundamentally they follow a pattern.
 There’s maybe a dozen, or a couple dozen different categories.
-They’ve got a Likert scale, so it’s a multiple choice where you either are rating somebody a 1, 2, or a 3.
+They’ve got a Likert scale, it’s a multiple choice where you either are rating somebody a 1, 2, or a 3.
 Maybe it’s a point system 1 through 5.
 They go through that.
 Then there’s usually another section which deals specifically with some goals that were established a year or so ago.

 The managers get really creative about how they write those responses, or they reflect on those outcomes.
 It might be that something didn’t get accomplished, but they don’t want to acknowledge that it didn’t get accomplished because they feel like the reasons were outside the scope, or abilities of that individual.
 For any number of reasons, oh, let’s say a pandemic, for example.
-Let’s just assume for…I’m sure one would never happen, but let’s just suppose there was a pandemic…
+Let’s just assume for—I’m sure one would never happen, but let’s just suppose there was a pandemic…

 In our library system, all of our programming went online.
 All the plans just went right out the window.
 We suddenly had to reinvent ourselves with prospective programming.
-The traditional model doesn’t work well, because here we are eight months, a year later – you’re doing an evaluation on somebody?
+The traditional model doesn’t work well, because here we are eight months, a year later—you’re doing an evaluation on somebody?
 It just doesn’t work, you know, it’s just not relevant.

-So what’s neat about the new system is, the new system actually replaces the traditional, because it’s a system that actually puts the manager more in touch with their individual employees on a more frequent basis.
+What’s neat about the new system is, the new system actually replaces the traditional, because it’s a system that actually puts the manager more in touch with their individual employees on a more frequent basis.